mysterlune/observable-node-app/README.md

 This post by [Brendan Gregg](http://www.brendangregg.com/blog/2014-09-17/node-flame-graphs-on-linux.html) helps create flame graphs on Linux systems.

+And the killer walkthrough by Yunong [on yunong.io](http://yunong.io/2015/11/23/generating-node-js-flame-graphs).
+A modified version of the script is below.

 ````
 # Sample CPU stack traces for the specified PID, at 99 Hertz, for 30 seconds: